-After receiving notification of the child's disappearance from the FSW, the Family Service Worker supervisor will:
+After receiving notification of the child's disappearance by the placement provider, the Family Service Worker supervisor will:

-- A. Notify the Area Director or designee of the child's disappearance; and - B. Conference with the FSW as needed.
+- A. Notify the Area Director and Assistant Director of Community Services or designee of the child's disappearance; and - B. Conference with the FSW as needed.